Stephanie Hans: Comic interior art

-Die
+Collaboration with Kieron Gillen

-Following their collaboration on Journey Into Mystery, Kieron Gillen and Hans began discussing a collaboration on an ongoing comic.
+Following their collaboration on Journey Into Mystery, writer Kieron Gillen and Hans began discussing a collaboration on an ongoing comic.
 While they started with a different idea, they eventually settled on an idea which would become Die.
 The series was Hans first ongoing series.
 It premiered in December 2018 and was published by Image Comics.
 The horror/fantasy comic book focuses on a group of middle-aged adults who are drawn back to an icosahedron-shaped world they originally visited as teenage role-players; the group left behind a friend upon their original escape and never discussed the experience.
 In September 2021, the series ended its run with twenty issues total.
-Die won the 2021 British Fantasy Award for "Best Comic / Graphic Novel" and it was a finalist for the Hugo Award in "Best Graphic Story or Comic" three times.
+Hans also illustrated DIE: The Roleplaying Game, an adaptation of the comic series, which was developed by Gillen and British publisher Rowan, Rook and Deckard.
+Following delays, the official Kickstarter for the adaptation launched on May 12, 2022.
+When compared to the art of the comic series, Hans stated that the RPG art "will be a bit more full of detail and thoughts.
+My traditional painting style is not that far from digital art. [...]
+So, I don't think it will be that different, but in the composition, of course, there will be some mock-up involved" and that "there are inspirations from the comics that I want to use for the RPG".

+Die won the 2021 British Fantasy Award for "Best Comic / Graphic Novel" and it was a finalist for the Hugo Award for Best Graphic Story or Comic three times.
+The roleplaying game won "Best Role-playing Game Core Product" at the 2023 Origins Awards.
 Praising Hans' art in co-creating the series, Gizmodo reporter James Whitbrook said, "Hans is equally comfortable at depicting a grimy teen's bedroom circa 1991 as she is a steampunk battlefield inspired by the bloodshed of World War One, or a towering, magical city of ancient spires."
 Christian Holub, in his 2021 review of Die, Vol. 4: Bleed for Entertainment Weekly, commented that "it's always nice to see a creative team stick the landing. [...]
 The conclusion is fulfilling and satisfactory, so it feels like we can now confirm Die as a very good comic, one of the best mainstream offerings in years.
 Hans' painterly art makes Die look uniquely distinguished from every other fantasy series on the shelf, and proves more than capable of tackling the many, many different kinds of stories Gillen brings into their orbit".

-Hans is also illustrating the upcoming DIE: The Roleplaying Game, an adaptation of the comic series, which was developed by Gillen and British publisher Rowan, Rook and Deckard.
-Following delays, the official Kickstarter for the adaptation launched on May 12, 2022.
-When compared to the art of the comic series, Hans stated that the RPG art "will be a bit more full of detail and thoughts.
-My traditional painting style is not that far from digital art. [...]
-So, I don't think it will be that different, but in the composition, of course, there will be some mock-up involved" and that "there are inspirations from the comics that I want to use for the RPG".
+Following their collaboration on Die (2018 – 2021), Hans worked again with Gillen on the original Image graphic novel We Called Them Giants which was released in October 2024.
+It was nominated for the "Best Graphic Story or Comic" Hugo Award in 2025.
+Sean Dillon of The Beat called Hans the "main draw" of We Called Them Giants as she is "one of the great comics artists of the modern era, whose water painted style feels right at home in this decaying natural landscape".